18F/cf-env-parser-buildpack/README.md

 A buildpack designed to pull environment variables out of `VCAP_SERVICES` when using a user-provided services on Cloud Foundry.

+## Usage

+This buildpack should be used as part of a [multi-buildpack setup](https://github.com/ddollar/heroku-buildpack-multi).

+If an app has user-provided services, Cloud Foundry provides information about those services in an environment variable called `VCAP_SERVICES`.
+It's JSON, and you can read more about it in the [CF docs](http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES).
+This buildpack pulls out the `name` and `credentials` values, and provides them as separate environment variables in the format `name_credential-key=credential-value`.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.